Treatment and rehydration solutions for diarrhoea, gastro and vomiting

 Vomiting is the expulsion of stomach contents through the mouth.
 However, since water is absorbed by the intestine (located after the stomach), this can lead to dehydration because the water does not reach the body.

-How to rehydrate well?
+How to rehydrate properly?

 - Sodas and fruit juices are prohibited